 Knock excess soil off the root ball – this will make it easier and lighter to lift out of the ground.
 An extra pair of hands helps when moving a large plant, but it’s surprising how much can be achieved using planks of wood as levers to lift the rootball out of the hole.7.
 Divide the crown

-While it’s not necessary for the health of the plant, dividing your Baptisia is a way to gain a few extra plants.
-To divide your plant once it is out of the hole, knock most of the soil off to expose the thick, woody crown.
-Use an ax or hatchet to split the crown into equal size pieces; make sure each division is at least six inches in diameter and has least several growing points or stems.8.
+While it’s not necessary for the health of the plant, it is possible to divide false indigo.
+Dividing them will give you extra plants, but it will take the plants longer to recover from the shock of being separated.
+Once your plant is out of the hole, knock most of the soil off to expose the thick, woody crown.
+Use an ax or old saw to split or cut through the thick crown; making sure each division is at least six inches in diameter.8.
 Check the hole depth and trim off any damaged roots

 Refill with soil and water in well.
 There is no need to add amendments or fertilizer to the soil.
-Baptisia are able to absorb nitrogen from the atmosphere with the help of soil borne bacteria.
+Baptisia are able to absorb nitrogen from the atmosphere with the help of root colonizing bacteria.
 This allows them to tolerate less than perfect soil.10.
-After care and maintenance
+Aftercare and maintenance

 Frequently asked questions

-Why do recommend moving false indigo in the spring instead of the fall?
+Why do we recommend moving false indigo in the spring instead of the fall?

-Baptisia love the heat and recover quickly when transplanted in the spring, once the soil has warmed up.
+Baptisia loves the heat and recovers quickly when transplanted in the spring, once the soil has warmed up.
 They can be moved in the fall, but they will not produce many new roots at that time of year and there is more of a risk of it rotting over the winter.Can I move a weak or unhealthy false indigo plant?

 When moving a Baptisia that’s not thriving, timing is important.
 It’s likely that the root system is weak and transplanting it in the fall or winter may result in it just sitting there and rotting.
 Follow the steps above and remove the soil to evaluate the roots.
 Trim any rotten roots off and replant in a sunny spot with well-drained soil and let the plant dry out a little between watering.How long can I wait between digging up and replanting?